Omnibus I

 CSRD

-Time of application: The CSRD determines three groups for mandatory sustainability reporting, the first of which already must provide a sustainability report.
+Stop-the-clock: The CSRD determines three groups for mandatory sustainability reporting, the first of which already must provide a sustainability report.
 The time of application for the second wave is now postponed by two years, i.e. beginning in 2028 reporting on the financial year 2027.
-For the third wave the time of application has been postponed as well by 2 years (leading to disclosure beginning in 2029), and the Opt-out option for SME’s has been cancelled.
+For the third wave the time of application has been postponed as well by 2 years (leading to disclosure beginning in 2029).

 Assurance: A transition from limited assurance to reasonable assurance is no longer foreseen.
 Instead, the Commission is working on guidelines for audituing sustainability reports.

-Reporting Format: The requirement to publish the report in the European Single Electronic Format (ESEF) is postponed until relevant requirements are passed by the Commission.
+Reporting Format: The requirement to publish sustainability reports in the European Single Electronic Format (ESEF) is postponed until relevant requirements are passed by the Commission.

 Find out more about the CSRD